 - To insert a video from YouTube click “YouTube“, and follow the next step.

 - Click the “Search” tab.

-- If you have the URL of YouTube video just Paste in the Search Bar and click Search button.
+- If you have the URL of YouTube video just Paste it in the Search Bar and click Search button.
 Select the video and insert.

 - If you don’t have the URL of YouTube video type your search keywords in the Search Bar.
-Click Search button and select your desired video from the suggestions.
+Click the Search button and select your desired video from the suggestions.